 Check Di2 shifter battery level and replace it

 Twelve-speed hydraulic Di2 shift levers can be set up to shift wirelessly.
-These shift levers are powered by coin cell batteries - one CR1632 per lever.
+These shift levers are powered by coin cell batteries.
+There is one CR1632 in each Ultegra/Dura-Ace hydraulic lever, and two in the 105 Di2 shifters.

-You’ll need to replace these batteries after about two years.
+You’ll need to replace these batteries when they run out (after about two years for Dura-Ace/Ultegra, and four years for 105).

 Check the battery charge level